-The Startup Incubator is free and aimed at members and ex-members of the University of Oxford wanting to start or grow entrepreneur-driven ventures that are not University spinouts.
+The Startup Incubator is aimed at members and alumni of the University of Oxford wanting to start or grow entrepreneur-driven ventures that are not University spinouts.

 Oxford University Innovation is here to help staff and students in the University of Oxford who want to protect and commercialise the results of their research.

 Consulting Services is the academic consultancy arm of the University and part of Oxford University Innovation.
 We draw upon the depth and breadth of Oxford’s world-class multidisciplinary research base to provide answers to many of the challenges faced by organisations today.

 Support for Social Enterprise

 We also work with a number of partner organisations across the UK and welcome people from outside of the University to help us build our social ventures together.

 The Careers Service’s mission is to attract, educate and resource students and employers, to enable them to make the best-informed career decisions.

 The Oxford Strategy Challenge provides Oxford students with real-world client work experience and development opportunities across eight key employment skills: business awareness, team working, communication, initiative, creativity, planning, leadership, and self-management.